meelow/LEDita/python/readme.txt

 - /1/filters/<1-5>/1 <0-1>
   key: filters
+  NOT IMPLEMENTED on uC
   sets the filter <first-number> to on/off <second-number>. multiple filters can be on/off

+- /1/palette/<0-8>/1
+  key: palette
+  sets the current color palette (=color scheme) used in palette animation and might be used in more animations

 - /1/rotary1 <0-120>
   key: rotary1
   general rotary, often used for speed (60=normal)